 Crimdon Dene Holiday Park – The Negatives

-For many visitors to Crimdon Dene Holiday Park the idea is to do as little as possible and stay put.
+For many visitors the idea is to do as little as possible and stay put.
 You could certainly do this with the facilities on offer.
 If like us however you like to explore an area in more detail you might be keen to know what’s available.
 Hartlepool is close by which has The National Museum of the Royal Navy.
 They have HMS Trincomalee which is the oldest warship still afloat in Europe.

 About a 30 minute drive inland is the beautiful city of Durham which has lots of interesting buildings.
 Most notably these include Durham Cathedral and Durham Castle.